 How is it we're right?

-Richard Jewell, Cambridge UVA, Duke LaCrosse, Ferguson, Baltimore, vetting Obama, reporting Obama's failures, Covington High School, Justice Kavanaugh versus their treatment of Lieutenant Governor of Virginia.
+Richard Jewell, Cambridge UVA, Duke LaCrosse, Ferguson, Baltimore vetting Obama, reporting Obama's failures, Covington High School, Justice Kavanaugh versus their treatment of Lieutenant Governor of Virginia.

 How many more times can they get this wrong?

-As it relates to what they did to these Covington kids, they're gonna pay a fortune.
+By the way, they're all going to pay as it relates to what they did to these Covington kids.

-Lynn Wood is not gonna stop.
+Lynn Wood is not going to stop.

 And he's not motivated by money.

-That's that's even worse for them.
+That's even worse for them.

-Want to remind you too, if you're an unhappy timeshare owner, you went on a vacation, you're having the time of your life.
+I want to remind you, too, if you're an unhappy timeshare owner, you went on a vacation, you're having the time of your life.

-Somebody says you can duplicate this every year for the rest of your life, and then you never end up going back.
+Somebody says you can duplicate this every year for the rest of your life.

-And then you realize uh there are other nice places I could go too, and I could better use that money, but every year you got to pay the maintenance fees and whatever other fees associated with it.
+And then you realize, there are other nice places I could go to, and I could better use that money.

 You wish you never did it.

-Well, there's a way out, thanks to my friends at Lone Star Transfer, Brian and Karen.
+Thanks to my friends at Lone Star Transfer, Brian and Karen.

 They run a family-owned business.